linuxboss182/MeetingBuddy/README.md

 Next, Find your computer's IP address

-Finally, enter your computer's IP address in ./MeetingBuddy/app/main/java/NetworkManager.java, Replacing "10.0.2.2" with your IP address.
+Next prepare the app, enter your computer's IP address in ./MeetingBuddy/app/main/java/NetworkManager.java, Replacing "10.0.2.2" with your IP address.

+Run app on phone